microsoft/BotFramework-WebChat/packages/embed/README.md

 ## FAQs

-These are common questions around the new Gemini page.
+Below are common questions about the new Gemini page.

 ### What is the version of Web Chat I am using on my page?